 We also provided alternative and more intuitive combinatorial interpretations of Sun graph switching or MWLQ-switching (Theorem~\ref{thm:sun}), Six vertex AH-switching (Theorem~\ref{thm:AH6}), as well as geometrical descriptions of Seven vertex AH-switching (Fano switching, see Theorem~\ref{thm:fano}) and of the sporadic Eight vertex AH-switching (Cube switching, see Theorem~\ref{thm:cube}).
 Thanks to the geometrical interpretation of Fano switching, we derived an alternative and shorter proof of the fact that 2-Kneser graphs are not determined by their spectrum (Theorem~\ref{thm:2kneser}), which was originally shown in \cite{johnson} using GM-switching.

 As future work, it would be interesting to see more applications of the newly introduced methods of level 2, for instance in the construction of new strongly regular graphs, similarly as is done in \cite{abiad2016switched,twisted,barwick}, among others.
-Regarding Theorem~\ref{thm:sunirred}, it remains open whether the new infinite families are irreducible, just like we proved for Sun graph switching.
-Also, it remains an open problem to investigate switching methods of level 2 from matrices with multiple nontrivial indecomposable blocks.
-If \(t\geq2\), then condition (i) in the statement of GM-switching (Theorem~\ref{thm:GM}) is more strict than necessary.
+Regarding Theorem~\ref{thm:sunirred}, it remains open whether the new infinite families from Theorems~\ref{thm:infinite1} and \ref{thm:infinite2} are irreducible, just like we proved for Sun graph switching.
+Furthermore, it remains an open problem to investigate switching methods of level 2 from matrices with multiple non-trivial indecomposable blocks.
+If \(t\geq2\), then condition (i) in the statement of GM-switching (Theorem~\ref{thm:GM}) is stricter than necessary.
 Thus, one could try to determine a necessary condition that is also sufficient.
-More generally, it would be desirable to extend the classification from Section \ref{sec:classification} to methods coming from matrices with \emph{multiple} nontrivial indecomposable blocks.
-Such an extension should also include a generalisation of the definition of reducibility to these methods.
+More generally, it would be desirable to extend the classification from Section \ref{sec:classification} to methods coming from matrices with \emph{multiple} non-trivial indecomposable blocks.
+Such an extension should also include a generalization of the definition of reducibility to these methods.